-Additional Cost In addition to regular university tuition and fees, students should expect to pay programrelated expenses such as books, uniforms and supplies.
-Additional cost sheet is included on the HPP website at http://medicine.iu.edu/hpp/advisinginformation/.
+Additional Cost In addition to regular university tuition and fees, students should expect to pay program-related expenses such as books, uniforms and supplies.
+Additional cost sheet is available upon request.

 Program Facilities The nuclear medicine technology program is offered in Indianapolis at the Indiana University Medical Center.
 The offices, classrooms, and library are located on the first floor of the Gatch Hall (Clinical Building).
 Students obtain clinical experience in the nuclear medicine areas of radiology departments located in IU Health (University, Riley, and Methodist hospitals), Eskenazi Hospital, and Veterans Administration Hospital, and Franciscan St. Francis Health Indianapolis, Community North, St. Vincent Carmel and Radiopharmacy of Indianapolis.